 Ignite: Tales of the Forest War begins a new series that goes back hundreds of years before the events of the Nature Walker Trilogy to the Forest War, a pivotal point in the history of Orana.

 The next chapter in the Orana Chronicles, the Guardians of Orana series launches in 2021 – watch this space for more information on this new series that will reunite readers with their favorite characters from the Nature Walker Trilogy for all-new adventures.

 The World of Arcstone is a departure from the epic fantasy genre of the Orana Chronicles.
 This litRPG introduces readers to Madelyne Laurent, a gamer who is desperate to escape her real life and discovers that nothing in her beloved online world is as it seems.
 Rift is available in paperback and Kindle and is currently available to read for free via Kindle Unlimited.

 Proud Racer, her first series – published more than a decade ago – follows the lives of her ‘Proud Racers,’ her retired racing greyhounds, told in their own words.
 The Clobberpaws series tells the tale of her Irish Wolfhounds.

 All books in the Clobberpaws series are available to read for free on Kindle Unlimited.
 Be sure to visit Our Daily Bryn for a glimpse into her life with two giant muppets and a bristle brush.

-Check out the links to Nancy’s blogs – Isn’t the Lettuce Brave? and Our Daily Bryn – for more of her ramblings and a glimpse into her life with two giant muppets come to life.
-Well Read is a book blog with Nancy’s thoughts on her ever-growing “To Read” list.
+Check out the links to Nancy’s blogs – Isn’t the Lettuce Brave?, for more of her ramblings, and Well Read which is a book blog with Nancy’s thoughts on her ever-growing “To Be Read” pile.